 TAROM Flight Cancellation Compensation

-If your flight is cancelled less than two weeks before your planned travel date, you could be eligible for compensation up to €600.
-However, there’s a condition – the airline can avoid paying if they rebook you on a different flight that doesn’t significantly disrupt your travel.
+If your flight is cancelled less than two weeks before your planned travel date, you may be entitled to compensation up to €600.
+But keep in mind – the airline doesn’t have to pay if they offer you an alternative flight that doesn’t significantly disrupt your travel.

 Advance Notice | Re-routing Requirements |